 Students interested in pursuing studies with us are encouraged to apply directly to Dr. Gates [bgates(at)sfu(dot)ca], outlining your research interests and career goals.

 Graduate students seeking either an M.Sc. or Ph.D. in Chemistry should apply directly to Dr. Gates.
-Include your cover letter, transcripts, updated Cirriculum Vitae, and examples of your own writing.
+Include your cover letter, transcripts, updated Cirriculum Vitae, an equity, diversity and inclusion (EDI) statement on your thoughts and experience for working in a diverse group of co-workers, examples of your own writing, and names and contact information for two references.
 Information on the application process can be found here, and information on scholarships can be found here.

 Undergradate students seeking research experience should also apply directly to Dr. Gates.
-Include your cover letter, transcripts, and updated Cirriculum Vitae.
+Include your cover letter, transcripts, an updated Cirriculum Vitae, and an equity, diversity and inclusion (EDI) statement on your thoughts and experience for working in a diverse group of co-workers.
 Opportunities include directed research studies (CHEM 481, 482, 483, and 484), co-op positions, and matching support for students holding undergraduate scholarships (e.g., NSERC or the equivalent).
 Information on scholarships can be found here.

 Postdoctoral Fellows holding their own financial support (e.g., NSERC, Mitacs) can also apply directly to Dr. Gates.
-Include your cover letter, updated Cirriculum Vitae, and examples of your own writing.
+Include your cover letter, updated Cirriculum Vitae, an equity, diversity and inclusion (EDI) statement on your thoughts and experience for working in a diverse group of co-workers, examples of your own writing, and names and contact information for two references.
 Further information for potential PDFs can be found here, and information on funding opportunities can be found here.